minshi123/gitlab/doc/user/project/status_page/index.md

 At this time only AWS S3 is supported as a deploy target.

 1. Navigate to **Settings > Operations > Status Page**
-1. Fill in your cloud provider's credentials and make sure the **Active** checkbox is clicked.
+1. Fill in your cloud provider's credentials and make sure the **Active** checkbox is checked.
 1. Submit the form and to save your details.

 ### Incident detail page